 Concrete driveways can be sealed, it saves staining and increases the life of the look of the driveway, but it isn’t as necessary.
 You can use a degreaser on your driveway to remove any stains or issues.

 So, what is the difference between Asphalt and Concrete?
 Everything.
-They are both materials that can be used to construct a driveway or path, but in all other things, they are completely different to each other.
+They are both materials that can be used to construct a driveway or path, but in all other things, they are completely different from each other.
 Deciding which to use for your construction project means you must consider the differences between asphalt and concrete and decide which is best suited for your plans.